 Signs are regulated by the City of Hickory to stabilize and protect property values, to maintain the visual attractiveness of the City and its environment, and to ensure public safety.
 Regulations govern the location, size, and type of signs and require that most signs have zoning and building permits.
-Article 10 of the Land Development Code includes Hickory's temporary signage regulations.
+Chapter 10 of the Land Development Code includes Hickory's temporary signage regulations.
 Applications for temporary sign permits may be obtained at the Permit Center in person or online.
 For additional information, contact the Permit Center at (828) 323-7410.

 General Temporary Signage

 Temporary signage such as, but not limited to, signs announcing openings, closings, management changes, sales, special events, and related must obtain a temporary sign permit.
 Temporary signs must comply with the following standards, before a permit can be issued: